Dale Carr (politician)

 Dale Carr (born August 4, 1954) is an American politician.
-He is a Republican who represents the 12th district in the Tennessee House of Representatives.
-Previously, he was an alderman in Sevierville, TN.
+A member of the Republican Party, he represented the 12th district in the Tennessee House of Representatives from 2013 to 2025.
+Previously, he was an alderman in Sevierville.

 Political career

 Carr was an alderman in Sevierville, TN from 2008 to 2012.

 In 2012, he challenged incumbent Richard Montgomery in the Republican primary election to represent the 12th district in Tennessee's House of Representatives.
 He narrowly won the primary, with 50.6% of the vote, and was unopposed in the general election.
 He is now serving his fourth term in that seat, and is running for election to a fifth term in 2020.

 Carr currently sits on the following House committees: